ianmackers99/capstone/queries and results/LLM prompts/Readme.md

 ## This is how I used the LLM recommendations

 **Week 8:** The course introduced LLMs so I asked ChapGPT to recommend sample points for functions 1 and 2.
-I retained the ConstantKernal, UCB and low Kappa configuration for functions 3, 4 and 6, switched to Matern Kernel for F5 hoping to encourage even more exploitation and added WhiteKernel for F8 in case it was prone to noise.
 This yielded my first improvement for F2 but no improvement for any of the other functions.

 **Week 9:** Because of the improvement I’d achieved using an LLM the previous week, I decided to use ChatGPT for all functions this week.
 I prompted it to use Temperature = 0.1, Top-k = 3, Top-p = 3 to bias it towards exploitation.
 This yielded an improvement in F5 and F6 but none of the other functions.